 We followed the instructions of the hiking guide from author Bernhard Flucher (publisher: KOMPASS-Verlag).

-Since the Alps are actually running in east-west direction, but we were hiking from north to south, we had to climb and/or descend a considerable elevation gain every day (to be precise, a total of 20,330 meters up and 23,220 meters down).
+Since the Alps are actually running in an east-west direction, but we were hiking from north to south, we had to climb and/or descend a considerable elevation gain every day (to be precise, a total of 20,330 meters up and 23,220 meters down).
 The total distance was 373 km.

 Sometimes we spent the nights up in the mountains, in different mountain huts, and sometimes down in the valleys, in guesthouses or hotels.
 This resulted in a good mix of rustic mountain ambience and sometimes the comfort of a warm shower and good restaurants.